-In this diagram, messages are consumed from a topic by a JMSInput node, and are produced to a JMS queue JMSOutput node.
-The nodes are connected with, and are in session with, a JMS provider.
-Any message flow input node can inform the external Syncpoint Coordinator when a message flow transaction starts and ends, and whether any resources that have been touched by the flow should be committed or rolled back.
+In this diagram, messages are consumed from a topic by a JMSInput node, and are produced to a JMS queue by a JMSOutput node.
+The nodes are connected to, and are in session with, a JMS provider.
+Any message flow input node can inform the external Syncpoint Coordinator when a message flow transaction starts and ends, and whether any resources that have been affected by the flow should be committed or rolled back.